 There are many causes of constipation.
 The most common is simply poor eating habits.
-Many people don’t realize it but they are eating a low fibre diet or don’t get enough exercise.
+Many people don’t realize it but they are eating a low fiber diet or don’t get enough exercise.
 Other things to consider are hormonal and central nervous system disorders, pregnancy, use of various medicines, ignoring the urge to have a bowel movement and dehydration.
 It is also common for women to become constipated at particular times of the month.
-A woman who has previously given birth may also develop constipation due to injuries sustained during child birth.

-It is important to seek the medical advice from the NYC gastroenterologist, doctor Shawn Khodadadian, MD if there is a change in bowel habit or new development of constipation because you may have a digestive disease.
-However, constipation symptoms are usually able to be managed successfully with dietary and lifestyle changes (such as adequate fibre and fluid intake and physical activity).
+It is important to seek the medical advice from our NYC gastroenterologists, if there is a change in bowel habit or new development of constipation because you may have a digestive disease.
+You will likely need to be tested for the presence of blood in the stool (visual or seen microscopicaally) and may need a colonoscopy to exclude colon cancer depending on your specific condition.
+However, constipation symptoms are usually able to be managed successfully with dietary and lifestyle changes (such as adequate fiber and fluid intake and physical activity).
 Laxatives are sometimes required and in some people with very severe constipation medical investigations and other treatments may be needed.

 Chronic constipation is defined as presence of two or more of the following:

 - Straining during at least 25% of bowel movements

 - Lumpy or hard stools in at least 25% of bowel movements